kunder-lab/cordova-plugin-kunder-accountmanager-cordova8/README.md

 - setUserData: set object with information into Account Manager or Keychain
 - setPassword: update account password
 - resetPassword: update account password with String "0000"

+## Key Parameters

+- accountType: the same account type unique identifier set in config.xml file
+- group (Nullable): group identifier.
+Only for iOS shared keychain
+- data: key-value object

+## Notes

+- You can not delete user data from Account Manager.
+Use "setUserData" to change value to empty.
+- You can delete account from Account Manager.
+- removeAccount remove all keychain data from your app.
+- You can not set user data to Account Manager if it doesn't have an account for your identifier.